 You may be asked to complete an IRS Form 433-A by an IRS Revenue Officer or another official who wants to establish your ability to pay your existing balances with the IRS.
-Completing the IRS Form 433-A may allow you to establish that you are suffering a complete or partial financial hardship.
-On the other hand, by filing out IRS Form 433-A, you will also provide to the IRS information that they may not otherwise have about you.
+Completing IRS Form 433-A may allow you to establish that you are suffering from a complete or partial financial hardship.
+This form also allows you to provide the IRS with information they may not otherwise have about you.

 Certain sections of IRS Form 433-A are filled out only by taxpayers who are self-employed.
-Usually, IRS Form 433-A is filled out when applying to the IRS for a tax debt repayment plan, such as an Installment Agreement (IA), an Offer in Compromise (OIC), or when applying for a Currently not Collectible (CNC) status, and has no other impact.
+Usually, IRS Form 433-A is filled out when applying to the IRS for a tax debt repayment plan, such as:

 You should also be aware that if the IRS cannot verify the information provided on IRS Form 433-A (for example, by comparing your information to the W-2s sent to the IRS by your employer), then you may be asked to provide verification of the income, expense, and asset information.
 You can also expect the IRS to ask you for verification if your living expenses are particularly large when compared between the general cost of living in your county and the information given on IRS Form 433-A.

 Filling Out Form 433-A

 Understanding IRS forms can be a headache for anyone.
 To help you understand and fill out IRS Form 433-A, we’ll go over each section and what information you’ll need.
 Find Form 433-A instructions below: